httpie/cli/README.rst

     $ brew install --HEAD httpie

-On all operating systems, the development version can be installed with ``pip``:
+On all operating systems, the unstable version can be installed with ``pip``:

 .. code-block:: bash